Public Water in London Towne

 16 June 2010

-Petitions Validated and Feasiblity Study Begins
+Petitions Validated and Feasibility Study Begins

-On June 16, 2010, Anne Arundel County’s Department of Public Works (DPW) sent letters to 1225 property owners in the London Towne community whose properties are on the route proposed by the petition for Public Water in London Towne.
+On June 16, 2010, Anne Arundel County Department of Public Works (DPW) sent letters to 1225 property owners in the London Towne community whose properties are on the route proposed by the petition for Public Water in London Towne.
 The letter stated that the County had received and validated the petition to extend public water to the owners of certain properties in the community.
 Those who did not receive the letter are not on the route for public water.

-The letter also explained that the System Design Section of the DPW will prepare a feasibility study to “determine if the estimated project cost will be self supporting,” and that “once the study is completed, [DPW] will contact you with further information.”
+The letter also explained that the System Design Section of the DPW will prepare a feasibility study to determine if the estimated project cost will be self supporting and that once the study is completed, [DPW] will contact you with further information.

 UPDATE:

 In Mid-June 2010, we received an email from Mr. Glen Shipley, Assistant Manager of Financial Services for DPW indicating that his department will follow up with the Engineering group each week to check on the progress of the feasibility study and inform us when they are coming to a conclusion.
-If the project is determined to be feasible, an initial cost estimate will be completed.
-If the initial cost estimate is at or below $7.39 per front foot, then the County will go to the Final Design and Construction Bid documents.
+If the project is determined to be feasible, an initial cost estimate will be completedIf the initial cost estimate is at or below $7.39 per front foot, then the County will go to the Final Design and Construction Bid documents.

-For those of you who have inquired about being having your properties added to the route proposed by the petition for public water service, Mr. Shipley confirmed that this would not be possible.
-He advised in his email that the “… only avenue would be to be [sic] to submit a separate petition.
-If validated, the projects might be co-ordinate [sic] as one but that would be determine [sic] at the time of construction.
-To [his] knowledge, no one has gone to this next step.”
+For those of you who have inquired about being having your properties added to the route proposed by the petition for public water service, Mr. Shipley confirmed that this would not be possible.He advised in his email that the only avenue would be to be [sic] to submit a separate petition.If validated, the projects might be co-ordinate [sic] as one but that would be determine [sic] at the time of construction.
+To [his] knowledge, no one has gone to this next step.

 22 Nov 2009